David Collenette: Regional Minister Responsible for the Greater Toronto Area

 As regional Minister for the Greater Toronto Area 1997–2003, Mr. Collenette oversaw federal infrastructure funding that resulted in the largest single expansion of cultural institutions in Canadian history at the Royal Ontario Museum, the Art Gallery of Ontario, the Four Seasons Centre for the Performing Arts, the National Ballet School, the Royal Conservatory of Music, the Roy Thompson Hall and the Gardiner Museum of Ceramic Art.
 He also initiated the second tranche of GTA infrastructure funding for $1 billion towards major GO Transit improvements, including the reopening of CN Bradford to Barrie line.
 Mr. Collenette promoted the concept of a rail link between Pearson Airport and downtown Toronto and under his leadership, planning, acquisition of property and a Solicitation of Interest the project was implemented.
 The highly successful link was subsequently built by Metrolinx and opened in 2016.

 Collenette also designated the Oak Ridges Moraine portion of the Pickering Airport lands administered by Transport Canada, as open greenspace in perpetuity.
 These lands eventually became part of the Rouge National Urban Park, opened in 2015.

 Retirement

 Chrétien was pressured into resigning as prime minister and party leader by supporters of former finance minister Paul Martin.
-As Collenette was considered a staunch Chrétien loyalist it was not surprising that he was dropped from cabinet when Martin became prime minister in December 2003.
-Collenette initially planned to stay on as a backbench MP, however he was then informed that his riding nomination would not be guaranteed.
+As Collenette was considered a staunch Chrétien loyalist it was not surprising that he was dropped from cabinet when Martin became prime minister in December, 2003.
+Collenette initially planned to stay on as an MP.
+However, he was informed that his riding nomination would not be guaranteed.
 On 29 January 2004, Collenette announced his retirement from politics and went on to work in academia and as a consultant in the private sector.